Financial Aid Counselor

 - Demonstrated experience and proficiency with computerized electronic financial aid systems and processes.

-- Demonstrated ability to maintain proper contacts with financial aid sources (organizations and individuals).
+- Demonstrated ability to build and maintain proper contacts with financial aid sources (organizations and individuals).

 - Ability to meet and deal effectively with others and provide superior customer service.